 (b) by using the accredited person’s consumer dashboard.

-(3) This rule does not apply if, when seeking consent for collection and use of the CDR data, the accredited person informs the CDR consumer that they have a general policy of deleting CDR data when it becomes redundant data.
+(3) This rule does not apply if, when seeking the consent , the accredited person informs the CDR consumer that they have a general policy of deleting CDR data when it becomes redundant data.

 Note: See paragraph 4.17(1)(a).